bayinfosys/bayinfosys.github.io/03-how-does-chat-gpt-work/03-how-does-chat-gpt-work.md

 + A Model that processes input and generates intelligent, context-aware responses.
 + An Infrastructure that ensures smooth operation at scale, efficiently handling millions of queries.

-Each has a specific, measureable quanities which reflect value and cost to the product as a whole.
+Each has a specific, measureable quantities which reflect value and cost to the product as a whole.

 If you would like to discuss a breakdown of similar products, please contact us from our [main page](https://www.bayis.co.uk/#contact-us).